 W. Rietveld Ltd is a family-run business established by Mr Bill Rietveld and his wife Alida in 1968.
 At the time, the company traded mainly in war and government surplus plant and equipment.
 It was not unusual to see army tents and trucks sharing the same yard as ex-council buses and other pieces of machinery.
 Dismantling work was also undertaken.
 Massive jobs like the Alexandra gold dredge in the 1960's, and many a boiler has been removed over the years.

-In the early days Bill ran the company from a few different sites around Kaikorai valley and Burnside until settling into the old Mornington rock and sand quarry on Stone Street.
-Here Bill built the workshop, office and storage building that are still used today.
+In the early days Bill ran the company from a few different sites around Kaikorai Valley and Burnside, until settling into the old Mornington rock and sand quarry on Stone Street.
+Here Bill built the workshop, office and storage building that are still used to this day.

-As the company grew so did the stock, so they ended up buying the old McSkimming brickworks yard and buildings around 1990.
-This was a big job in itself, to get the most storage, they needed to strip out all the old kilns etc. Both the yard and buildings are pretty full but Chris arranges all the equipment neatly so it doesn’t take long to get things out once sold.
+As the company grew so did the stock, so they bought the old McSkimming brickworks yard and buildings around 1990.
+This was a big job, to get the most storage, they needed to strip out all the old kilns etc. Both the yard and buildings are pretty full but all the equipment is neatly arranged so it doesn’t take long to get things out once sold.

 We have some old photos in our historical gallery which you can view here.

-Bill Rietveld and his wife Alida are still involved with the company, Bill still buys goods at auctions and comes into the yard from time to time to see how things are going and Alida still types up all the invoices.
+Bill Rietveld is still somewhat involved with the company.
+Bill still enjoys going to auctions and can be found in the yard from time to time, calling in to see how things are going.

-There are now a total of five full time workers, Tom, Chris, Daniel, Tony and Nick (who joined the company in the last couple years).
-Our main focus these days is industrial machinery - both second hand, and new surplus.
-We have over 4 hectares of land and dry storage.
-Our stock comes from factory updates, surplus from large projects and any industry that likes to recycle used plant.
+The company has over 4 hectares of land and dry storage.
+The stock comes from factory updates, surplus from large projects and any industry that likes to recycle used plant.